Main languages: Japanese, Ryūkyūan, Korean, Chinese, Ainu

 Updated April 2018.

 One of the most salient issues facing minorities and indigenous peoples in Japan is hate speech and hate crime.
 Persistent xenophobic sentiment is widely embedded in societal attitudes, and reflected, for instance, in ‘Japanese only’ signs still posted by some hotels and restaurants.
 In recent years right-wing nationalists have used Nazi imagery as well as various racist slurs during anti-Chinese and anti-Korean demonstrations in Tokyo.
-There have also been incidents concerning other minorities in Japan such as Ainu, Ryūkyūans and Burakumin, including hate speech by public figures such as a member of the Hokkaido prefectural parliament who in 2014 publicly stated that Ainu indigenousness was ‘highly questionable.’
-At the beginning of 2014, an Osaka municipal human rights committee also drafted recommendations for curbing hate speech, including the creation of a municipal fund to offset court costs for victims.
-Multiple municipalities followed suit with similar proposals, although there were concerns that hate speech legislation would be difficult to pass due to free speech concerns.
-In May 2016, however, the Diet finally passed the first anti-hate speech law, but there have been several criticisms including that the law is only intended to cover people of overseas origin and their descendants ‘who live legally in Japan,’ which excludes several marginalised groups including indigenous peoples.
+There have also been incidents concerning other minorities in Japan such as Ainu, Ryūkyūans and Burakumin, including hate speech by public figures.
+In May 2016, however, the Diet finally passed the first anti-hate speech law, but there have been several criticisms including that the law is only intended to cover people of overseas origin and their descendants ‘who live legally in Japan,’ which excludes several marginalized groups including indigenous peoples.
+Its lack of clarity has reportedly prevented local authorities from effectively implementing its provisions, though some municipalities have also developed ordinances to prevent discriminatory practices.

 Japan’s indigenous Ainu continue to face discrimination, limited access to basic services and low levels of political participation.
 Even in Hokkaido, where the majority are based, most Ainu have lower economic status than non-Ainu Hokkaido residents.
 Nonetheless, while they may be largely symbolic, gestures towards protecting Ainu culture have occurred.
 The government has sought to establish a Symbolic Space for Ethnic Harmony in Shiraoi, Hokkaido, which is scheduled to be completed in 2020 when the Tokyo Olympic Games are held.
-July 2016 saw the repatriation of Ainu human remains to their village of origin from Hokkaido University.
+A bill passed in April 2019 for the first time formally acknowledged their status as an indigenous people, while also requiring the government to adopt measures to support and protect their cultural identity.

 The struggle for recognition is even more acute for indigenous Ryūkyūans (including Okinawans) who, unlike Ainu, have yet to receive official indigenous status, despite previous UN recommendations.
 Their culture and traditional lands are threatened by the denial of their right to free and informed participation in policy-making, especially concerning the expansion of US military bases in Okinawa – an issue that continues to be perceived as a form of discrimination against the indigenous population.
-Ongoing construction of a new US base in Henoko, situated in a bay rich in biodiversity including the critically endangered Okinawan dugong, is a particularly contentious issue in Okinawan politics today.
+Ongoing construction of a new US base in Henoko, situated in a bay rich in biodiversity including the critically endangered Okinawan dugong, is a particularly contentious issue in Okinawan politics today and has pitted local authorities against the central government.
+Though a referendum in February 2019 found that over 70 per cent of Okinawans who voted opposed the construction of the base, Prime Minister Shinzo Abe has insisted that the plans will go ahead.

 Japan has not created a specific government agency to deal with Burakumin issues.
 Although they are not subject to official discrimination, Burakumin still face deep-seated prejudice, especially in marriage and employment, with some companies referring to lists of family names and neighbourhoods to discriminate against Burakumin.
 There exist persistent socioeconomic gaps between the Burakumin and the rest of the population and also a lack of information and indicators to assess the impact of the measures implemented by Japan upon the termination of the Dowa Special Measures in 2002, including measures to counter discrimination against the Burakumin.